 'Excellent collection of birds', people comment, and ask, 'where do you find them in this city?'
-I taking a believable posture and tone proudly say, ‘right in the place where I live' -Koramangala, Bangalore.
+I taking a believable posture and tone proudly say, ‘right in the place where you and me live' -in the green patches of Bangalore.
 The truth is, every tree and green patch in our city is home to numerous birds, if only we had the time and patience to see them.
 These are natural inhabitants of our city.
 They unceremoniously survive in the remaining green cover of our city.

 Spotted Owlet